benmvp/slides/2023/ato/nextjs.md

   - It was created by Vercel's founder, Guillermo Rauch
   - Although back then Vercel was still called ZEIT
 - The simplified version of how it works is...
-  - The UI is rendered to a string on the server & returned in the response
+  - The UI is rendered to a string on the server & returned in the HTTP response
-  - And then **"hydrated"** in the browser by attaching event handlers and such
+  - And then it's **"hydrated"** in the browser by attaching event handlers and such

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->